 Books, Movies or Music

-Engaging in a story through any venue — a good read, critically acclaimed movie or powerful song — allows you to unleash feelings you’ve been bottling up.
+Engaging in a story — through a good read, critically acclaimed movie or powerful song — allows you to unleash feelings you’ve been bottling up.
 They help you:

 Nurture Supportive Friendships